When to Start Preparing for CFA® Exam?

 regular review that makes a difference

-Enjoy the 4 Benefits of Early CFA Prep
+Enjoy the 4 Benefits of Early CFA Exam Prep

 Achieve your study-work-family/friends balance

-You need around 9 study hours per week.
+With still even as many as 8 months to go, you'll need around 9-10 study hours per week.
 That’s not many!
 No damage to your private life needs to be done .

 Be careful though not to spoil your study plans either.
-While creating your study schedule, it’s best if you knew how much time each CFA reading can take to hold yourself accountable.
+While creating your study schedule, it’s best if you know how much time each reading can take to hold yourself accountable.
 To help you out, we’ve estimated study times for readings.

 Have a nicely paced study routine